Carol Emmons, Professor of Art and Design (Art, Art History). Frankenthal Professor.

 Wisconsin, Northeastern Wisconsin History:

-Debra L. Anderson, Coordinator of Special Collections/University Archives/State Historical Society of Wisconsin Area Research Center (materials for 11 counties) in the Cofrin Library.
+Debra L. Anderson, Coordinator of Archives and Area Research Center in the Cofrin Library.

 William Laatsch, Professor Emeritus of Urban and Regional Studies (Geography).